Frame forecasting in cine MRI using the PCA respiratory motion model: comparing recurrent neural networks trained online and transformers: Introduction

-Much research has been conducted on exploring mathematical correspondence models that can derive \gls{3D} internal motion, which is not observable in real-time, from surrogate signals, also referred to as partial observations (in the case of imaging).
-Such models usually require a fitting procedure involving simultaneous image and surrogate signal acquisitions.
-As an example, liver motion recorded via ultrasound imaging was inferred from the position of \glspl{LED} placed on the chest surface of volunteers (AccuTrack 250 system) using \pgls{LSTM} network in \cite{wang2021real}.
-The latter was coupled with another \gls{LSTM} forecasting the position of the \glspl{LED} to achieve spatio-temporal prediction.
-The authors found that \glspl{LSTM} were more effective than \gls{SVR} at both tasks and that continuously updating the correlation model improved the accuracy.
-Correspondence models are referred to as subject-specific when the fitting procedure is performed using the data from a single patient or population-based when it involves data from several subjects.
+Previous work has explored mathematical correspondence models that derive \gls{3D} internal motion, which is not directly observable in real time, from surrogate signals (also referred to as partial observations).
+Fitting such models requires prior, simultaneous acquisition of image and surrogate signal data.
+Correspondence and forecasting models may be subject-specific, when fitted to data from a single patient, or population-based, also termed cross-subject, when trained on data from multiple individuals. \citeauthor{wang2021real} inferred liver motion from ultrasound images using the positions of light-emitting diodes placed on the chest as surrogate signals (AccuTrack 250 system), and further forecast these positions to achieve spatiotemporal prediction \cite{wang2021real}.
+They reported that \gls{LSTM} networks outperformed \gls{SVR} on both tasks and that continuously updating the correlation model improved accuracy.